 The Produce Prescription Program will use the State's Medicaid administrative data to conduct outreach to underserved populations, which are over-represented in Medicaid services.
-Once the participants are enrolled, the program will continue to affirmatively provide services to these historically underserved populations.

-The enrollment process utilizes both care managers and online self-enrollment which allow for greater access to the service based on client preferences and needs and facilitates robust outreach to vulnerable and/or difficult-to-reach populations.
-The organization will continue to evaluate enrollment and usage to determine how well underserved populations are reached by the program's services.
+The enrollment process utilizes both care managers and online self-enrollment which allows for greater access to the service based on client preferences and needs and facilitates robust outreach to vulnerable and difficult-to-reach populations.
+The organization will continue to evaluate enrollment and usage to determine the effectiveness of the program.